biolab/orange2/docs/reference/rst/Orange.feature.imputation.rst

 =================

-:obj:`ImputerConstructor` is the abstract root in the hierarchy of classes that get training data and construct an instance of a class derived from :obj:`Imputer`.
-When an :obj:`Imputer` is called with an :obj:`Orange.data.Instance` it will return a new example with the missing values imputed (leaving the original example intact).
-If imputer is called with an :obj:`Orange.data.Table` it will return a new example table with imputed instances.
+:obj:`ImputerConstructor` is the abstract root in the hierarchy of classes that accept training data and construct an instance of a class derived from :obj:`Imputer`.
+When an :obj:`Imputer` is called with an :obj:`Orange.data.Instance` it returns a new example with the missing values imputed (leaving the original example intact).
+If imputer is called with an :obj:`Orange.data.Table` it returns a new example table with imputed instances.

 .. class:: ImputerConstructor